cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 08.md

 ## Factors

 Factors are used to represent categorical data.
 Factors can be unordered or ordered.
 One can think of a factor as an integer vector where each integer has a *label*.
+Can be created with the `factor()` function.

 - Factors are treated specially by modelling functions like `lm()` and `glm()`;
 - Using factors with labels is better than using integers because factors are self-describing; having a variable that has values “Male” and “Female” is better than a variable that has values 1 and 2.